Max-Aber/Max-Aber/README.md

 ## Hi, my name is Maximo!

-🖥️ Computer Science student at the University of San Diego 📊 Concentration on Data Science and AI
+🖥️ Computer Science student at the University of San Diego</br>
+📊 Concentration on Data Science and AI</br>
-🤖 Passionate about Machine Learning
+🤖 Passionate about Machine Learning</br>